aplteam/Tester2/README.md

 * It might be a good idea for _all_ test functions to tidy up first, just in case this test case has failed earlier and left some debris behind.

-* It's common practice to implement a test case for every bug, for bugs tend to make comebacks all the time, therefore such tests would prevent the comeback.
+* It's common practice to implement a test case for every bug, for bugs tend to make comebacks all the time; such tests prevent the comeback.